 Windows will not restart if your Registry Hives are larger than 2GB

 The Windows Registry is a directory which stores settings and options for the operating system for Microsoft Windows.
 It contains information and settings for all the hardware, operating system software, most non-operating system software, users, preferences of the PC, and so on.
-A Registry Hive is a logical group of keys, subkeys, and values in the registry that has a set of supporting files containing backups of its data and are located in the \system32\, \winnt\, etc locations.
+A Registry Hive is a logical group of keys, subkeys, and values in the registry that has a set of supporting files containing backups of its data and is located in the \system32\, \winnt\, etc locations.

 If you are running 64-bit Windows 8 or Windows Server 2012, and the size of your Windows Registry Hives are larger than 2 GB in size, your computer just will not restart.

-This is because the registry hives in x64-based version of Windows have a 2 GB size limit, and if the size exceeds this limit, the system is unable to restart.
+This is because the registry hives in the x64-based version of Windows have a 2 GB size limit, and if the size exceeds this limit, the system is unable to restart.